874bowen/TaskTrek/README.md

 To maintain consistency and organization in our repository, please follow the branch naming convention below:

+> Remember to regularly sync your branch to avoid conflicts

 - **Bugfix Branches**: For fixing bugs, use the following format:
 Example: `bugfix/ian/fix-login-issue`